ingo/ingo.github.io/_recipes/how_to_make_dumpling_wrappers.md

 time: 1 hour 30 minutes
 title: How to Make Dumpling Wrappers
 ---

+All you need is flour and water.
+This dumpling wrappers recipe is great for making potstickers or boiled dumplings.
 Making homemade dumpling wrappers is simple.
 This recipe yields about 35 to 40 dumpling wrappers that are 3 1/4 to 3 1/2 inches in diameter, which is a great size for potstickers.
 You can adjust the size of each dumpling wrapper to your liking.

 ### Ingredients